LUDzik77/ST-Tournament/README.md

 As in the original game units have abilities.
  * Cloaked units can be attacked only if the detector is present on the board
  * Flying units can be attacked only by ranged units
- * Ultralisk has armour, Carrier builds interceptors and many more
+ * Ultralisk has armour, Carrier builds interceptors, Lurkers can  be evolve from hydralisks and many more.
  * Yes, now you can launch a NUKE  :rocket:

 ## Technology